It’s easy to create a 404 Page with Astra WordPress theme.

 Or you might want to get creative and fun with your 404 page.

 However, If you solely use the Gutenberg editor, you are limited in the layout and structure of your 404 page.

 For example, I wanted a boxed layout format instead of full width for my 404 page.

 And I wanted a sidebar with a search bar and list of pages on my site that looked like this:

 But I couldn’t see a way to do it.

 I submitted a support ticket and was told that the custom layout editor is just a blank canvas with no options for sidebars or layouts using the Gutenberg editor.

-Yet if you use Elementor or another of the page builders with Astra, you can do so much with the design of your 404 page.
-For example, you can set a sidebar for your page.
+Yet if you use Elementor with Astra, you can set a sidebar for your page.

 So that was disappointing to me since I’m not using any of the page builders.